-- 1. In applications requiring operation above 60 hz, vibration and noise will increase.
-The life of the oil seal will also be reduced due to increased circumferential velocity. - 2.
+- 1. In general operation from 5~120 Hz ia allowed if the torque capacity can be handled. - 2.
+In applications requiring operation above 60 hz, vibration and noise will increase.
+The life of the oil seal will also be reduced due to increased circumferential velocity. - 3.
 In low speed operations the effect of the cooling fan decreases.
 Be sure to check the motor temperature rise remains below allowable limits.
-The surface temperature of the motor should not exceed 176°F (80°C). - 3.
+The surface temperature of the motor should not exceed 176°F (80°C). - 4.
 The torque characteristics of the motor differ according to the VFD brand and type used.
 The above speed/torque curves were generated using a commercially available Volts/Hertz VFD.
-You should test the brand you use to confirm the performance. - 4.
+You should test the brand you use to confirm the performance. - 5.
 When using a brake equipped motor, be sure to bypass the VFD and power the rectifier on the input side.
-Powering the rectifier using the output wires from the VFD to the motor will result in motor and/or brake failure. - 5.
+Powering the rectifier using the output wires from the VFD to the motor will result in motor and/or brake failure. - 6.
 When operating a VFD at 400~480V a repetitive surge voltage may arise and weaken the insulation of the motor causing premature failure.
 There are two ways to supress surge voltage... - A. Output Reactor: may be effective if the lead wires are reletively short.
-Install it on the inverter output side. - B. Output Filter: install it near the inverter output side.
+Install it on the inverter output side. - B. Output Filter: install it near the inverter output side